-179. Despite consumer concerns as to the dangers associated with formaldehyde, and inquiries as to whether the chemical is present in JUUL, JUUL deceptively messaged that JUUL does not "add" formaldehyde and failed to disclose that formaldehyde results from the process of heating propylene glycol and glycerol.
+183. Despite consumer concerns as to the dangers associated with formaldehyde, and inquiries as to whether the chemical is present in JUUL, JUUL and the Management Defendants deceptively messaged that JUUL does not "add" formaldehyde and failed to disclose that formaldehyde results from the process of heating propylene glycol and glycerol.